CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/deprecation.md

 ##### Use case: gathering device serial numbers, names, notes, models, MACs, and other hardware metadata, including network assignments

-[getOrganizationDevices](https://developer.cisco.com/meraki/api-v1/get-organization-devices/) provides all this information, and offers more query parameter options for filtering the result.
+[getOrganizationDevices](https://developer.cisco.com/meraki/api-v1/get-organization-devices/) provides all this information, and offers more query parameter options for filtering the result, including filtering on networkIds.

 ##### Use case: Polling device uplink and/or management addresses